TTimo/postup-rsync-tkinter/README.md

 # Demo mode

-If an rsync binary is not provided or misconfigured, the script will run in demo mode and simply ping google for a bit.
+If an rsync binary is not provided or is misconfigured, the script will run in demo mode and simply ping google for a bit.